pushpullleg/er-idle-time-analysis/Doctor_Idle_Time/CHEAT_SHEET.md

 ## 💪 **CONFIDENCE BOOSTERS**

 **Remember:**
-✅ Your analysis is solid
-✅ The data doesn't lie
-✅ The ROI is real
-✅ You're solving a real problem
-✅ You're proposing smart, low-risk solutions
+✅ Your analysis includes realistic 10-minute buffer - it's defensible ✅ The data is from 15,000 actual patient visits - it's credible ✅ 50% utilization vs 75-80% target is industry-benchmarked ✅ You're proposing process improvements, not expensive technology ✅ The solution is phased and low-risk
-✅ You've done the homework
+✅ You've done rigorous analysis with conservative assumptions

+**Key Defensive Points:**
+- ✅ "We gave doctors 10 minutes between patients - still found bottlenecks"
+- ✅ "75-80% is industry standard, not our arbitrary number"
+- ✅ "We analyzed 15,000 visits over 90 days - robust data"
+- ✅ "This is about efficiency, not working doctors harder"

 **You've got this!** 🚀